 Vitamin D levels: Vitamin D is essential for calcium absorption.

-Age: Older adults absorb less calcium.
+Age: Older people absorb less calcium.

 Hormonal balance: Parathyroid hormone and estrogen affect calcium metabolism.

-Calcium Deficiency: Signs and Risks
+Calcium Deficiency: Symptoms and Risks

 Weak or brittle bones (osteoporosis)